 What Causes Baby Acne?

 It is thought that baby acne is possibly caused by a lack of gut flora, which can be addressed by taking probiotic supplements or ingesting probiotics in your food (see below in “How Is Baby Acne Treated” for a list of probiotic-rich foods).
 This is because the gut is directly related to the skin.
 Research also suggests that maternal hormones leftover from birth may be present in your baby’s bloodstream, leading to an overall short-term increase in oil production.

 You may see red bumps, pimples, white pustules, whiteheads, or reddish skin around the bumps.
 You may see these developing on your baby’s face, cheeks, chin, forehead, eyelids, upper back, chest, or neck.
 Sometimes, rough fabrics or harsh detergents can irritate your baby’s skin or the acne itself.
 So be sure to use detergents made for sensitive skin.
 Also, heat can further agitate skin conditions, so make sure baby is well-ventilated and not wearing scratchy or irritating clothing.

 How Is Baby Acne Treated?

 Since baby acne is harmless and usually clears up within 3 months of age without any scarring, it is best not to disturb the pimples.
 Keep your baby’s skin clean and dry, but be thoughtful when treating and washing baby’s skin.
 Skin is like a sponge and is the largest organ on your little one’s body.
 Your baby will essentially ingest anything that is put on his or her skin.

-Research suggests that increasing your baby’s and your own probiotics will strengthen the gut, and this has a direct correlation with improving skin conditions, as well.
+Research suggests that increasing your baby’s and your own probiotics will strengthen the gut, which directly correlates with improving skin conditions.
 Natural sources of probiotics found at your local grocery store or online include the following: